 The Scheme meets all the principles of fairness and equality legislation, is human rights compliant and adheres strictly to the data protection act.

-NDORS issues policies and guidance to police forces and course providers to facilitate the scheme meeting its aims.
+UKROEd issues policies and guidance to police forces and course providers to facilitate the NDORS scheme meeting its aims.

 NDORS courses are not appropriate for an offender whose actions amount to high risk or having the potential to cause harm.
 Nobody has an automatic right to be offered an NDORS course as it is entirely within the discretion of the police to make the offer, or proceed with the offender through the criminal justice system.